aRY4bn/js4bughunters/DOM-concept.md

-DOM : Spource & Sink
+DOM : Source & Sink

 *DOM Source => Where data is received or input into the DOM.
 Examples include:
   - document.url
   - location.hash
   - xhr.responseText

 *DOM Sink => Where data is output or rendered in the DOM.
 Examples include:
   - document.write()